isomerpages/moe-pasirriscrestsec/_about-us/Virtual Open House 2021.md

 <div>A 20-hour level programme provides the opportunity for students to work as a class to plan and conceptualise their VIA project and to apply creatively the musical skills learnt in lower secondary to enhance their quality of their project.</div>
 <div>With guidance from Music Teachers/Home Tutors, Crestians will plan and decide their VIA activities.
 Crestians could choose to deliver live performances at community/school-based events, e.g. National Education events, create musical pieces in songs or videos to advocate awareness towards specific social concerns, share the joy of music with others through teaching music to the young or underprivileged, etc.</div>
 <div><img src="/images/LLP-Pic6.jpeg" alt="LLP-Pic6.jpeg" /></div>
 <div>The authentic learning experience for Crestians to create meaningful outcomes with their musical skills will inspire Crestians&rsquo; spirit of volunteerism.
-This is in line with the school&rsquo;s goal to develop Crestians to become active and concerned citizens, paving the way for them to embark on a lifelong journey of active learning and helping others.</div>
+This is in line with the school's goal to develop Crestians to become active and concerned citizens, paving the way for them to embark on a lifelong journey of active learning and helping others.</div>
 <div><strong>Part 3: Promoting Learning and Appreciation of Music&nbsp;</strong></div>
 <div>To sustain a positive and vibrant school culture where students can enjoy music, the school would continue to organise different school-based events to promote the learning of musical skills and support the development of Crestians in the aesthetics.</div>
 <div><strong>Events and Competitions</strong></div>